 All of the body's components can continue to function by receiving oxygen and nutrition through the blood.
 The lungs, kidneys, and digestive system use the blood to transport carbon dioxide and other waste products for elimination from the body.
 Additionally, blood distributes hormones throughout the body and fights infections.

-• The production of erythrocytes, or erythropoiesis, starts with the development of proerythroblasts from hemopoietic stem cells.
-Several phases of development occur over the course of three to five days as ribosomes multiply and haemoglobin is produced.
+The production of erythrocytes, or erythropoiesis, starts with the development of proerythroblasts from hemopoietic stem cells.
+Several phases of development occur for three to five days as ribosomes multiply and haemoglobin is produced.

 The field of medicine known as haematology, or haematology in British English, is devoted to the research of blood-related disorders, including their causes, prognoses, treatments, and prevention.
 It entails treating conditions that have an impact on the development of blood and its constituent parts, including blood cells, haemoglobin, blood proteins, bone marrow, platelets, blood arteries, spleen, and the mechanism of coagulation.
 These conditions may include leukaemia, multiple myeloma, lymphoma, blood clots (thrombus), various bleeding disorders, and haemophilia.
 Medical technologists or medical laboratory scientists typically do the laboratory analysis of blood.